tweag/HaskellR/doc/H-user.md

 R values during the course of the execution of the given action will happen within this new region.
 All such values will remain protected (i.e. pinned in memory) within the region.
-Once the action returns, all allocated R values are freed all at once.
+Once the action returns, all allocated R values are marked as deallocatable garbage all at once.

 ```Haskell
 runRegion :: (forall s .
 R s a) -> IO a